OlivierLDff/NetUdp/Readme.md

     {
         // Do your business ...

         // This super call is optionnal.
-If not done Server will never trigger datagramReceived signal Net::Udp::Server::onDatagramReceived(datagram);
+If not done Socket will never trigger datagramReceived signal net::udp::Socket::onDatagramReceived(datagram);
     }

     std::shared_ptr<Datagram> makeDatagram(const size_t length) override